 Hey everyone and welcome back!
-Today we will be talking about the actual application of being an Au Pair.
-I will just be discussing the application specific to Au Pair in America as I have recently completed my second time application.
+Today we will be talking about the actual application process of being an Au Pair.
+I will just be discussing the application-specific to Au Pair in America as I have recently completed my second-time application.
 I will also be giving you some tips and tricks when it comes to specific things.

 Your application is broken down into specific sections and each section is broken up again.

 So this is just the part where it gives you space to fill out basic information such as name; age; birth date.
 It also asks you about your hobbies; family life, etc. This is a large chunk of your application so my suggestion is to take it slow and answer the questions truthfully and in as much detail as you can.